AkshayBommewar/AkshayBommewar/README.md

 ### Hi there 👋, I am AkshayBommewar

-- 🔭 I’m currently a Data Analytics Trainee
+- 🔭 I’m a Data Analyst
 - 🌱 Working on some industery level projects with Tainity
-- 💬 Ask me about SQL, Python, Excel
+- 💬 Ask me about SQL, Python, Excel, Power BI
 - 📫 How to reach me: akshaybommewar@gmail.com